SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ```

 1. Open the package.json file *in the add-in folder* (not the tab folder, and not the root of the project).
-1. Several of the scripts in the "scripts" object have a `manifest.json` parameter like the following.
+1. Three of the scripts in the "scripts" object have a `manifest.json` parameter like the following.

     ```
     "start": "office-addin-debugging start appPackage/manifest.json",